 "Ow!"
 Hannah's hand went to the red mark on her cheek and Katrina took the opportunity to roll away and get to her feet.
 "That's it!"

 "What're you going to do, hit me?
-Hit me like you hit Ichabod?"
-The blonde's nose was bleeding.
+Hit me like you hit him?"
+Katrina's nose was bleeding.

 "Oof…!"
 The brunette got to her feet with some difficulty.